AntonKueltz/AntonKueltz.github.io/_posts/2022-12-22-cryptopals-set2-challenge16.md

 Let's use some terms to keeps things consistent and say that `P0` is the first plaintext block and `C0` is the first ciphertext block (with `P1` and `C1` being the second block and so on).
 We'll also say that `A` is the input block of the plaintext that we control and that `T` is the target block that we want to have as part of the decrypted output.
-In the decrpytion process we know that `P2 = A`, which means we also can determine the output of `AES(C2)`, the AES decryption call, before the `XOR` is applied -
+In the decryption process we know that `P2 = A`, which means we also can determine the output of `AES(C2)`, the AES decryption call, before the `XOR` is applied -